High-Growth Investing: PEG Ratio Secrets Revealed

 The Price/Earnings (P/E) ratio is a snapshot of where a stock trades relative to its earnings per share (EPS), but it does not account for the company’s projected growth.
 The PEG ratio modifies this by dividing the P/E ratio by the earnings growth rate, thus adding a critical dimension of future expectations to valuation.
 This way, if two stocks have the same P/E ratio but different growth rates, the PEG ratio can provide a clearer comparison, indicating which may be undervalued or overvalued.

-For example, a company with a P/E ratio of 15 and an expected annual earnings growth of 10% would have a PEG ratio 1.5 (15/10).
+For example, a company with a P/E ratio of 15 and an expected annual earnings growth of 10% would have a PEG ratio of 1.5 (15/10).
 In contrast, another company with the same P/E ratio but a growth rate of 5% would have a PEG ratio of 3 (15/5), suggesting it may be overvalued relative to its growth or, conversely, that the first stock may be undervalued or more attractively priced.

 Using PEG to Identify Stock Value